Browse Learn topics

 Cut, Join, or New Body

 The moment the preview intersects an existing body, an Operation dropdown appears: Cut subtracts, Join fuses, New Body keeps an independent solid.
-JetCad3 pre-selects the likely intent — a profile pushed clean through a plate reads as a through-hole and defaults to Cut — and remembers your last choice.
+JetCad3 pre-selects the likely intent — a profile pushed clean through a plate reads as a through-hole and defaults to Cut — and auto-detection keeps flipping between Cut and Join as you drag the arrow through material.
+The moment you pick an operation yourself, your choice sticks for the rest of the operation.
+Editing an existing Cut or Join re-opens the dialog with the saved operation already selected, and the translucent red cut preview shows exactly what will be removed before you press OK.
 See Boolean Operations for the multi-body picture.

 Twist